mightypirate1/DRL-Tetris/README.md

 ```
 python3 eval.py project_name NNN project_name NNN
 ```
-As you might guess, you could make any weight version of any project play against any other, given that they both use the same environment settings.
+As you might guess, you could make any weight-version of any project play against any other, given that they both use the same environment settings.

 ## Customization:
 The entire repository uses a settings-dictionary (the default values of which are found in aux/settings.py).
 To customize the environment, the agent, or the training procedure, create dictionary with settings that you pass to the relevant objects on creation.
 For examples of how to create such a dictionary, see "thread_train.py", and for how to pass it to the environment constructor, see "threads/worker_thread.py".